billpmurphy/hask-archive/README.md

                          | d.Baz("a", "b")
 ```

-To automagically derive typeclass instances for the new ADT, just add `&
+To automagically derive typeclass instances for the type, add `&
 deriving(...typeclasses...)` after the data constructor declarations.
 Currently, the only typeclasses that can be derived are `Eq`, `Show`, `Read`,
 `Ord`, and `Bounded`.